Vist233/infinity-agents/README.md

 # Infinity Agents

 An AI agent for paper searching and summarization, now with real-time streaming responses via WebSockets.
+Built using `agno`.

 ## Table of Contents